magicmarvman/fff-infopunkt-pythonbackend/README.md

 **The 'bot:' statement is needed to let the bot know that the message is meant for him / her**

 **If an element does not exists add 'None' / 'none' / 'NONE' to the line**

+## Planned for future:
+* Integration to more chat services
+* Email
+* ML for text recognition